EarthByte/pyBacktrack/docs/pybacktrack_getting_started.rst

 ----------------------------

-Since there is a ``backtrack`` module inside ``pybacktrack`` that can be run as a script, we can invoke it on the command-line using ``python -m pybacktrack.backtrack`` followed by command line options that are specific to that module.
+Since there is a ``backtrack`` module inside ``pybacktrack`` that can be run as a script, we can invoke it on the command-line using ``python -m pybacktrack.backtrack_cli`` followed by command line options that are specific to that module.
 This is the easiest way to run backtracking.

 To see its command-line options, run:

 .. code-block:: python

-    python -m pybacktrack.backtrack --help
+    python -m pybacktrack.backtrack_cli --help

 The backtracking example can now be demonstrated by running the script as:

 .. code-block:: python

-    python -m pybacktrack.backtrack \
+    python -m pybacktrack.backtrack_cli \
         -w pybacktrack_examples/test_data/ODP-114-699-Lithology.txt \
         -d age compacted_depth compacted_thickness decompacted_thickness decompacted_density decompacted_sediment_rate decompacted_depth dynamic_topography water_depth tectonic_subsidence lithology \
         -ym M2 \